Book Now

 The Moorcock Inn

-The Moorcock sits right at the head of the dale, at the junction of the A684 and B6259, just into Richmondshire.
-It serves food and has accommodation.
+The Moorcock sits right at the head of the dale, at the junction of the A684 and B6259, just into Richmondshire — on the gateway to both the Yorkshire Dales and the Lake District.
+It serves food and has accommodation, making it a useful base whether you are after a relaxing retreat or a walking holiday.
 Pub quiz nights have been a regular fixture on Tuesday evenings, and it is the closest thing Garsdale has to a local.
 Tel: 01969 667 488.

 The Green Dragon at Hardraw